nickypatson/LiveYoutubeBoardCasting/README.md

 - Create BoardCast
 - Then Click Upcoming events
 - From there select the event and and press "start live broadcast" .
-- Url will be display in the console.
-- Live Videos can be shown here https://www.youtube.com/my_live_events
+- Url will be display in the console or Live Videos can be shown here https://www.youtube.com/my_live_events

 ## Author